SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 ![](/exercises/Ex2/images/UrgencyCodeProperties.png)

 ## Exercise 2.5 Add Urgency Entity
-Create the Urgency entity based on the UrgencyCode Enum.
+Create the Urgency entity based on the UrgencyCode Enum, and add CodeList aspect.

 In the CDS Graphical Modeler, click **Add Entity**.
 Change the tile's title to **Urgency**.
+Again, the **ID** property is created for you.
+This time however we will change it.

 ![](/exercises/Ex2/images/UrgencyEntity.png)